 Southwestern Illinois Flood Prevention District Council continues to rely on the 1⁄4 cent sales tax collected in the three Illinois counties of Madison, Monroe and St. Clair.
-Retail sales have been affected by the difficult economic conditions but are expected to return to modest levels of growth as the economy recovers.
+Retail sales have been affected by the difficult economic conditions but returned to modest levels of growth as the economy recovers.
+Growth in sales tax receipts averaged about 7.8% in the first nine months of calendar year 2010 compared to the same period in 2009, the first year that the sales tax was collected.
 The design and repair of the levee system along the Mississippi river in the three counties is underway and we remain confident that the Council's financial position is strong.